HaaLeo/HaaLeo/README.md

 I am currently working on my master's thesis.
 [Here](https://github.com/HaaLeo/vague-requirements-scripts) you find the implementation and the thesis is located [here](https://github.com/HaaLeo/vague-requirements-thesis).

-I am here to contribute to awesome projects and to stay in touch with the open source community
+I am here to contribute to awesome projects and to stay in touch with the open source community.

 ### Favorite Languages and Tools